openmfe/website/src/pages/development/openmfe-devtools.md

 ## Validate the contract

 As soon as you feel that the attributes, events and public functions of your microfrontend are stable, you should write the manifest which serves as the formal contract of the microfrontend’s API.
-If you haven’t written an OpenMFE manifest before, there are some ressources to help you:
+If you haven’t written an OpenMFE manifest before, there are some resources to help you:

 - Have a look at a [real-world manifest](https://github.com/openmfe/demo-microfrontend/blob/main/frontend/src/openmfe/manifest.yaml).
 - Familiarise yourself with the [OpenMFE specification](/architecture/specification), especially the last chapter which covers the manifest file structure.